chemacenturion/Portfolio_V3/README.md

 ## Contributing
 No outside contributions are being accepted at the current time.

-## Tests
-* To run tests run the following command: npm test

 ## Questions
 Please reach out to me with any further questions via email at: